kajolsinghme/personal-habit-tracking/README.md

 - Password hashing using bcrypt

 ## Habit Management
-- Create habits
+- Create new habits
-- Get all habits
+- Fetch all user habits
-- Get habit by ID
+- Fetch a habit by ID
-- Update habit
+- Update existing habits
-- Delete habit
+- Delete habits

 ## Habit Tracking
 - Mark habit as completed for the day
-- Prevent duplicate completion on the same day
+- Prevent duplicate completion entries for the same day
-- View habit completion history
+- View habit completion history with streak tracking

 ---